Vandebron/tech-blog/public/posts/spark-in-action-part-1.md

 p4Connections.show()

 ```
 For most people the extraction phase is just the first line ( the invocation to the read method ), they are not wrong because extracting means reading data from a datasource ( in this case an SQL server database ).
 I decided to include in this phase also some filtering and projection operations because I think these are not really part of the algorithm, this is still the preparation phase before you actually process the data.
-We can ultimately say that /preparing the data/ is something in between extraction and transformation therefore it is up to you to decide which phase it belongs to.
+We can ultimately say that *preparing the data* is something in between extraction and transformation therefore it is up to you to decide which phase it belongs to.

 ### Transform